Mitch Murray: Comedy

 In the mid-1980s, just before the privatisation of British Telecom, Murray wrote and starred in a series of comedy programmes, The Telefun Show, which were only available for listening via the telephone (by dialling 01–246 8070 in the UK) in a similar way to the contemporary Dial-A-Disc service, which he also presented and which attracted up to 300,000 calls per day.

 After "Down Came The Rain", Murray built up a reputation for comedy in many areas, including voice characterisation for movies and radio commercials, as well as for after-dinner speaking.

 Author and speechwriter

 Murray is now regarded as one of Britain's leading professional humorous speechwriters, and has written several best-selling books on the subject including Mitch Murray's One-Liners For Weddings (1994), Mitch Murray's One-Liners For Business and Mitch Murray's One-Liners for Speeches on Special Occasions (1997).

 Personal life

-Murray was married to the singer and actress Grazina Frame, but they were divorced in 1980.
+Murray was married to the singer and actress Grazina Frame, but they divorced in 1980.
 They have two daughters, Gina and Mazz.
 Mazz, who was Bob Monkhouse's god-daughter, starred for nine years as Killer Queen in the musical We Will Rock You.
 Gina starred in the West End productions of The Full Monty and Chicago.
-They are currently working together as two-thirds of 'Woman' The Band.
+They worked together in 2020 as vocalists in 'Woman' The Band with Brian May.

-Murray currently resides in the Isle of Man.
+Murray resides in the Isle of Man.